-In my research, I found many use ceiling storage.
-I was not wanting to do a garage storage system along the ceiling because I was afraid that putting up and getting down heavy items would be too difficult.
+In my research, I found many uses of ceiling storage.
+I was not wanting to do a garage storage system along with the ceiling because I was afraid that putting up and getting down heavy items would be too difficult.
 So, with help, we built shelves in my garage to fit 50 of these 27 gallon storage bins/totes.
 They have been so useful!
 The storage shelves only take up the perimeter of the garage and the bins fit great on them.

-To help with ease of getting items I need out of storage, I put the lighter totes on the top shelves (yarn, light decorations, etc.), the heavier ones lower to the ground (stationary supplies, tools, extra dishes, etc.) and the middle weight ones (Seasonal decor and clothing, extra bedding, etc.) in the middle.
+To help with ease of getting items I need out of storage, I put the lighter totes on the top shelves (yarn, light decorations, etc.), the heavier ones lower to the ground (stationery supplies, tools, extra dishes, etc.) and the middle weight ones (Seasonal decor and clothing, extra bedding, etc.) in the middle.
 This storage system with these spacious bins has made my life so much easier.
 My house is much less cluttered, finding things is very easy as I labeled everything using vinyl and my Cricut, and I’m able to park easily in my garage.
 It’s a great solution for much needed easy-access storage space.

 When I bid this out, a local guy was charging $350 for an 8 foot unit installed.
 My friend did his entire garage (3- 8 foot units) for a few hundred ($800 savings).
 My friend wrote the following instructions for his wood storage shelving unit.
 I made mine taller (8″ ft tall and built in four shelves).
 The instructions are able to be tweaked a bit.
 So you can take these instructions and work with them a little to fit the size of your garage (height and width) and storage needs.